A Brief History of Tempsford Airfield

 The airfield was finally finished in the spring of 1942 and handed over to Bomber Command.
 The recently established Special Duties Squadron, which was based at Newmarket, was offered the use of Tempsford.
 In March 1941, 419 Squadron, based at Newmarket, became first 1419 Flight, and then 138 Squadron in August.
 On Valentines Day, February 14th, 161 Squadron was formed.

 The original plan for 138 Squadron was to used by SOE and for the Military to use 161 Squadron.
-This idea was soon changed and 138 Squadron became responsible for parachuting duties whilst 161 Squadron had the responsiblity off-loading and pick-up duties.
-Although sharing the same base, the two units were seperated, 138 Sqdn being near to Gibralter Farm, 161 Sqdn near to the railway.
+This idea was soon changed and 138 Squadron became responsible for parachuting duties whilst 161 Squadron had the responsibility off-loading and pick-up duties.
+Although sharing the same base, the two units were separated, 138 Sqdn being near to Gibralter Farm, 161 Sqdn near to the railway.

 Each Squadron had at their disposal 20 Halifaxes, along with a collection of 12 Lysanders and 2 Lockheed Hudsons.
 The main purpose of the base was to supply resistance fighters across Europe.
 Apart from agent drops and pick-ups, the resistance was supplied with anything it needed.
 As well as the things that we would expect a resistance fighter to need, sten guns, revolvers, ammunition, explosives & detonators, etc., such things like cosmetics were also supplied.